jperezalv22/sezzle-calculator/README.md

 - **Chained operations without `=`**, and a ± key.
 To get a negative number, you have to subtract (`0 − 5`).
 - **A keyboard shortcut for √.** It's reachable with Tab.
-- **More frontend tests.** Keyboard input has no tests yet, and it's the biggest gap in coverage.
+- **More frontend tests.** Keyboard input is only tested for Enter, and it's the biggest gap in coverage.
 There are also no end-to-end browser tests, and no CI.